Combining the Expertise of Two Leading Wine Countries

-This program of studies is part of the network of the “Deutsch-französische Hochschule” (DFH) and is funded by the European Regional Development Fund (EFRE) as part of the Interreg-Oberrhein program.
+This program of studies is part of the network of the “Deutsch-französische Hochschule” (DFH) and has been cofinanced from 1.1.2020-31.7.2023 by the European Regional Development Fund (EFRE) as part of the Interreg-Oberrhein program.

 - Degree: Master of Science in Viticulture & Enology (M.Sc.) – Double Degree

 - Standard period of study: 4 semesters, full-time, dual studies